DorothyTamYiLing/GWarrange/readme.md

 ```

 # Pre-requisite

+## Replacement of IS elements in genome set

 Before using this pipeline, the repetitive elements that are speculated to have mediated the rearrangement events, such as IS element, must be replaced by a short placeholder sequence (e.g. Nx15) in the genome set.
 This can be done using the script "iSreplace_2col.py" provided in this repository.
 ```
 python3 iSreplace_2col.py --input <genome fasta> --coor <coordinates of IS> --out <output genome fasta>